View courses in

 Myth, ritual, and religious experience across cultures.
 Special attention to the problem of religious symbolism and meaning, religious conversion and revitalization, contrasts between traditional and world religions, and the relation of religious knowledge to science, magic, and ideology.
 Also offered as GRS RN 687.

-GRS AN 797: Anthropological Film and Photography
+GRS AN 797: Anthropology and Film: Ways of Seeing

 Considers the history and development of anthropological, ethnographic, and transcultural filmmaking.
 In-depth examination of important anthropological films in terms of methodologies, techniques, and strategies of expression; story, editing, narration, themes, style, content, art, and aesthetics.